How do I get involved with the Parish and get to know people?

 What is "paying down the debt" or "shadow boxes"?

 You may have noticed that recently the parish underwent a great amount of renovations.
 This was much needed and in many cases a necessity for safety and the ongoing use of the building.
-There was also a building of a rectory in order to accommodate growing staff and need for office space.
+There was also a building of a rectory in order to accommodate additional staff.

 As such the parish as accumulated debt with the diocese.
 We have, as a parish, many initiatives under way to pay back this debt.
 We do bazaars and fundraisers.
 In addition there is a great project called the "shadow boxes."
 In the basement of the church there is a floor plan.
 Anyone interested has the opportunity to buy a "square foot" of the church for $100.
 You are able to set these payments up as direct deposit, or make donations with check or cash.
 Your name would then (if you wish) be engraved permanently on the floor plan in the basement of the church.